seattlerb/image_science/README.txt

 thumbnails -- and kicks the living crap out of RMagick.
 Oh, and it doesn't leak memory like a sieve. :)

-For more information including build steps, see http://seattlerb.rubyforge.org/
+For more information, see https://docs.seattlerb.org/image_science

 == FEATURES/PROBLEMS: